venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Understanding functioning and constraints of Language Models (LLMs) enables you to effectively formulate prompts that yield the desired outcomes.

-:star::star::star:
-- :tv: [State of GPT - Video](https://www.youtube.com/watch?v=bZQun8Y4L2A), watch this video to know how LLMs are built?
+- :tv: [State of GPT - Video](https://www.youtube.com/watch?v=bZQun8Y4L2A) - Deep insights into how ChatGPT has been built by [Andrej] (https://karpathy.ai/)? :star::star::star:
 - :scroll: [State of GPT - Slides](https://karpathy.ai/stateofgpt.pdf)

-Credits: Andrej Karpathy, See his one-liner [profile](https://karpathy.ai/)

-*Foundation/Base* Large Language Models (LLM) are NOT AI Assistants such as GPT-3, Falcon, ...
+*Foundation/Base* Large Language Models (LLM) are NOT AI Assistants.
+See list of [open-source LLMs](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
  - Base model does not answer questions
  - Just want to complete internet documents, they are "_document completers_".
  - Often **responds to questions with more questions**